KennethOnuorah/mdx-blogposts/posts/the_king_in_yellow_review.md

 ### **The Mask**

-The next story is a about a sculptor named Boris who can turn any object into a marble-like sculpture by dropping it into a bowl of unknown liquid.
-One day, Boris and the narrator are decorating the house of their friend Genevieve and Boris fills her pool full of the liquid, wanting to test its effects on something large.
+The next story is about a sculptor named Boris who can turn any object into a marble-like sculpture by dropping it into a bowl of unknown liquid.
+One day, while Boris and the narrator are decorating the house of their friend Genevieve, Boris fills Genevieve's pool with the mysterious liquid, wanting to test its effects on something large.
 Later in the story it is revealed that Genevieve has mental problems and is taking drugs.

 One night, while Boris and the narrator are conversing, Genevieve runs out of her room in what I assume is a manic episode and falls into the pool of Boris' liquid, turning into a lifeless statue.
 Because he had feelings for her, Boris falls into depression and later takes his own life.
-The narrator later discovers that Genevieve is alive, revealing that the effects of the liquid are  only temporary and Boris took his own life for nothing.
+The narrator later discovers that Genevieve is alive, revealing that the effects of the liquid were  only temporary and Boris took his own life for nothing.

 ### **The Court of the Dragon**